jennifer-culbertson/oels2025/oels_practical_wk6.md

       //subtrial 1: show the two labelled buttons and have the participant select {
         choices: [], //dummy choices to be over-written on_start
+        save_trial_parameters: {choices: true}, //and we want to save the trial choices
         //at the start of the trial, randomise the left-right order of the labels
         //and note that randomisation in data as label_choices
         on_start: function (trial) {